kpavlov/akka-experiments/README.md

 When there is nothing in the DB queue - then [SlowService] returns zero.
 [SlowServiceActor] schedules next service invocation after big delay.

 [SlowService] is invoked by [SlowServiceActor] only when there is a demand from stream.
+[SlowServiceActor] is running in separate dispatcher to avoid affecting Akka's `default-dispatcher`.

 Trottler slows down a stream to reduce the load.